caoimhejyoti/work-day-scheduler/README.md

 ## Future Developments
 1. I would like to develop a message to the user to confirm with them that the event has been saved successfully
 2. Look at the Clear Schedule button design.
 It is currently just a default design.
 It would be nice to add some colour and additional styling.
+3. Create the event divs using JS, not repeated HTML elements.

 ## Credits